VladimirGrebenev/admin_mailing_service/README.md

 # About admin_mailing_service
-admin service for mailing messenges to clients phones.
+admin service for mailing messages to clients phones.

 # Stack
 - Python 3.10